MESSELMIyahya/NoorJs/docs/doc.md

 }
 ```

-In this example we created `myThemeChannel` channel and exported it and we created two components the first one the `App` component which's the provider of the data and we created `theme` state and we used the `channel` plug to shear the `theme` state getter and setter methods via `myThemeChannel` channel by using the `provider` method that the `channel` plug returns and we called a `onChange` function to change some styles when the `theme` state gets changed using the `themeRef`, we retune the `HomeSection` component.
+In this example we created `myThemeChannel` channel and exported it and we created two components the first one the `App` component which is the provider of the data and we created `theme` state and we used the `channel` plug to shear the `theme` state getter and setter methods via `myThemeChannel` channel by using the `provider` method that the `channel` plug returns and we called a `onChange` function to change some styles when the `theme` state gets changed using the `themeRef`, we retune the `HomeSection` component.

 then use create the `HomeSection` component that uses the `channel` plug returned `accessor` method to access the sheared data via the `myThemeChannel` channel and we declared a `toggle` arrow function to toggle the sheared theme state and passed this function to a button's `onclick` event method.